-LogMap has been one of the top systems in the OAEI 2017 and one of the few systems that participates in (almost) all tracks.
+As in previous campaigns, LogMap has been one of the top systems and one of the few systems that participates in (almost) all tracks.
 Furthermore, it has also been one of the few systems implementing repair techniques and providing (almost) coherent mappings in all tracks.